 After 10 days, the corned beef is almost ready.
 Wake up the brisket from its chilled slumber by removing it from the brine.
 Give the brisket a thorough rinse and cut it in half to fit your pot, if needed.

 Step 4: Time to Cook

-The corned beef is almost ready.
-Wake up the brisket from its chilled slumber by removing it from the brine.
-Give the cut a thorough rinse and place it in a Dutch oven with enough water to cover.
+Next, place the brisket in a Dutch oven with enough water to cover.
 Add in carrots, celery and the remaining pickling spices and bring to a boil over high heat.
 Reduce heat, cover and add water if necessary to keep brisket covered.
 Cook for about 3 hours or until meat is tender.

 Step 5: Dig In!

 At long last, your corned beef is ready to serve, hot or cold.
 Use a sharpened knife to cut the brisket into thin slices.
 Slap it onto a sandwich or serve with additional vegetables simmered until tender.

 To eat the beef at a later date, refrigerate it in the cooking liquid.
 It’ll keep for several days.
 Reheat in that same liquid when you’re ready to serve.
 Next, learn how to make baked corned beef.